Showcase your provision for Estyn

 - space to play, socialise and relax at break times

-- a ‘safe space’ where children can go if they feel overwhelmed
+- a ‘safe space’ where pupils can go if they feel overwhelmed

 - a broad and balanced curriculum, that includes discrete, evidence-based learning experiences that promote health and wellbeing